-Classes: Each program candidate will take at least six honor classes during the course of their Sophomore-Senior years at Trinity College of Florida, where one course option can be a one/two-week intensive class taken by here at Trinity College, somewhere in the United States, or abroad taught by Trinity faculty at Oxford University and/or Cambridge University in England.
+Classes: Each program candidate will take five out of the six honor classes during the course of their Sophomore-Senior years at Trinity College of Florida, where one course option can be a one/two-week intensive class taken by here at Trinity College, somewhere in the United States, or abroad taught by Trinity faculty at Oxford University and/or Cambridge University in England.
 Trinity Honors Program class options include:

-- A. Readings in Christian Thought/Theology 1 (Classical Period) - B. Readings in Christian Thought/Theology 2 (Modern Day Period) - C. Darwinism, Intelligent Design, and the Rhetoric of Science - D. Contemporary Issues in Ethics and Theology - E. C. S. Lewis Apostle to the Skeptic - F. Western Civilization Great Books 1
+- A. Readings in Christian Thought/Theology 1 (Classical Period) - B. Readings in Christian Thought/Theology 2 (Modern Day Period) - C. Darwinism, Intelligent Design, and the Rhetoric of Science - D. Contemporary Issues in Ethics and Theology - E. C. S. Lewis Apostle to the Skeptic - F. Western Civilization Great Books

-Summer Honors Seminar: During the course of the program, each Honors student will be required to attend and complete the curriculum in one of the summer seminars (one or two weeks long) offered every summer at Trinity College of Florida, somewhere in the United States, or abroad (Summer 2015 seminar was held in Cambridge/Oxford, England).
+Summer Honors Seminar: During the course of the program, each Honors student will be required to attend and complete the curriculum in one of the summer seminars (one or two weeks long) offered every summer either at Trinity College of Florida, somewhere in the United States, or abroad.